arunupadhyay1/BridgeLabz-2113100005/README.md

 Develop a School with Students and Courses (Association/Aggregation).
 Simulate a Hospital with Doctors and Patients (Association).
 Object Diagrams capture class instances and their relationships

+ #05-02-2025

+Read and Understood the following topics from the notes provided
+Inheritance
+Single Level Inheritance
+Multilevel Inheritance
+Hierarchical Inheritance
+Key Features of Inheritance
+Method Overriding
+Constructor Inheritance in Java
+Polymorphism and Inheritance
+Access Modifiers and Inheritance
+Then,I have done assignment of Inheritence.